Kernel Methods for the Approximation of Nonlinear Systems: Empirical Balancing of Nonlinear Systems in RKHS

 where $x\in\RR^d$ is the state variable and the observability samples $\{d_j\}$ are again indexed by a single variable as in Equation~\eqref{eqn:obs_kern_mat}.
 Centering follows reasoning similar to that of the Hankel kernel matrix immediately above:

-Note: {\em Throughout the remainder of this paper we will drop the special notation $\widetilde{K}_{o,c}, \widetilde{\mathbf{k}}_o(x)$ and assume that $K_{o,c}, \mathbf{k}_o(x)$ are centered appropriately.}
+Note: {\em Throughout the remainder of this paper we will drop the special notation $\widetilde{K}_{o,c}$, $ \widetilde{\mathbf{k}}_o(x)$ and assume that $K_{o,c}, \mathbf{k}_o(x)$ are centered appropriately.}

 With the quantities defined above, we can co-diagonalize the empirical Gramians (balancing) and reduce the dimensionality of the state variable (truncation) in feature space by carrying out calculations in the original data space.
-As the system is assumed to behave linearly in the feature space, the order of the model can be reduced by discarding small Hankel values $\{\Sigma_{ii}\}_{i=q+1}^n$, and projecting onto the subspace associated with the first $q<n$ largest eigenvalues.
+As we are assuming that the method of linear balancing applies in the feature space, the order of the model can be reduced by discarding small Hankel values $\{\Sigma_{ii}\}_{i=q+1}^n$, and projecting onto the subspace associated with the first $q<n$ largest eigenvalues.
 The following key result describes this process: